billfitzgerald/infosec-primer/getting_started.md

 *   the Firefox browser,
 *   with the Firebug extension,
-*   and the Advanced Cookie Manager plug-in,
+*   the Advanced Cookie Manager plug-in,
 *   and the OWASP Zed Attack Proxy.

 Firefox is a free, open-source browser and can be downloaded here: https://www.mozilla.org/en-US/firefox/new/.